rizac/eGSIM/README.md

 ## Add new regionalization

-- Add two files *with the same basename* and extensions
+- Add two files *with the same basename* and extensions in `managements/commands/data/regionalization_files`:

-  - .geojson (regionalization, aka regions collection) and
+  - <name>.geojson (regionalization, aka regions collection) and
-  - .json (region -> gsim mapping)
+  - <name>.json (region -> gsim mapping)

-  in `managements/commands/data/regionalization_files`.
-Usually, these files are copied and pasted from the `shakyground2` project (see GFZ gitlab), but if you neeed to implement your own see examples in the given directory or ask the developers
+  See already implemented files for an example

-- (Optional) Add the file data source in `management/commands/data/data_sources.yaml`, e.g. data reference, url, (see examples in the YAML file).
+- (Optional) Add the file refs in `management/commands/data/references.yaml`, e.g. reference, url, the file name that will be used in the API (if missing, defaults to the file name without extension)

-  *NOTE: In the data source you can also set the data name, i.e. a unique, usually short alphanumeric string that will identify the regionalization in user requests.
-If no data source or name is provided, the public name will be the file name before the first ".".*

 - Repopulate all eGSIM tables (command `egsim_init`)